April 24-26, 2020 — CANCELLED!

 If you’re interested in a fully-stocked yarn store, visit Foster Sheep Farm in nearby Schuylerville, NY.
 Carole and Tom raise Romney and Wensleydale sheep; if you’re lucky, you’ll get a tour of their barns as well.

-Due to abundant interest in this year’s getaway, Sara will be using a lottery system for attendees.
-Past participants will be given priority.
+Due to abundant interest in this year’s getaway, Sara will be first accommodate folks who have attended the retreat in the past.
 Additional entries will be selected at random.
-For up-to-date information, visit the Ravelry thread.
+To ask questions or find out more, visit the Ravelry thread.